TILTshift Dance

 • Donate / Pay

-RSVP here!Spring ChoreoWreck 2024 - Check out last year's event!
+Spring ChoreoWreck 2024 - Check out last year's event!

 Spring ChoreoWreck 2025: De/Reconstructing Dances - AADF Edition

-Two of our AADF2025 Collaborative Residency choreographers are offering up their works-in-progress to the "wrecking" process as part of their choreographic research.
+Two of our AADF2025 Collaborative Residency choreographers offer up their works-in-progress to the "wrecking" process as part of their choreographic research.
 They will play with each other’s work and remake it live, in front of an audience!
 Other dance artists are also invited to “wreck” the resident choreographers’ works.
 This is a rare opportunity for audiences to witness the creative process of dance making.
 Learn more about "wrecking".

 Each "wreckee" has 2 hours to go through the entire wrecking process (two wreckings each).
 The wreckee first presents the original work.
 Then their "wreckers" will get 45 minutes each to remake the dance on the wreckee, followed by a showing of that remake.
 After each wreckee’s full session, there will be a short "talk back" with artists and audience.